Computational-Morphogenomics-Group/Computational-Morphogenomics-Group/_members/lilly-wollman.md

 Lilly is the co-founder and CEO of Synteny, a startup harnessing the adaptive immune system and artificial intelligence to engineer a new generation of diagnostics, therapeutics and vaccines .
-Previously, Lilly was co-head of the Growth Equity platform for Generation Investment Management, a $32 billion AUM investment firm founded by Al Gore.
-At Generation, she was responsible for the firm’s investments in sustainable technology companies (climate change and healthcare solutions).
+Previously, Lilly was co-head of the Growth Equity platform for Generation Investment Management, where she was responsible for the firm’s investments in sustainable technology companies (climate change and healthcare solutions).
 After a 20-year track record in finance and investing, Lilly pursued a graduate degree in Computational Biology from the University of Cambridge and was awarded the MPhil in Computational Biology (with distinction) in the fall of 2021.
 At Cambridge, she worked as a research intern in the CRUK Early Detection Programme and completed her masters thesis